Here’s How Every State in America Got Its Name

 Washington: This one’s easy

 Yep: Both Washington State (and Washington D.C.) are named for the first president of the United States.
 Granted statehood in 1889, Washington is the only state named after a president.
-Check out these facts about George Washington your teachers never taught you in school.
+Now that you know he has a state named after him, here are more facts about George Washington your teachers never taught you in school.

 West Virginia: Separated, but keeping the name